RehanShakoor/liner_motorized_stage/README.md

 Developed a fully functional working model of a linear motorized stage with precise motion control.
 Stepper motors are utilized for all motions, ensuring accurate and consistent movement during operation.
 Arduino Nano is used, there is a controller (LCD + Keypad) to effectively manage and control the stage’s motion.
+All supporting parts are designed and printed using a 3D printer, Arduino IDE is used for all coding.
 Successfully utilized the motorized stage to test thin film super capacitors in our Physics Lab experiments.

 Project report filename is  19122018_BTP_report.pdf